johnsonjh/OpenVi/README.md

 - Clean and permissive 3-clause BSD license
 - Mostly conforming to relevant standards (*POSIX*, *SUS*) where applicable
-  - Enhancements, non-standard behaviors, and new features are conservatively and sanely implemented with care taken to sanely balance user expectations, complexity, and historical accuracy
+  - Enhancements, non-standard behaviors, and new features are conservatively and sanely implemented with care taken to balance user expectations, complexity, and historical accuracy
 - Build requires only *GNU Make* and standard POSIX utilities
   - Easy integration with embedded, minimal, or iteratively bootstrapped environments and distributions (such as *Linux From Scratch* builds)